 - FBT may apply, reducing tax benefits

-- Administration fees and setup costs
+- Administration fees and setup costs are added by the provider

 Vehicle ownership issues